 The ancient wooden “flower-viewing bridge” is one of the most photographed areas of the garden, as is no surprise.
 Cherry trees frame the gentle slope of light wood, and the meandering creek bears iris leaves and purple flowers along its banks.

 This small palace housed the last ruling lord’s mother.
-Partly constructed from the former Takezawa Palace, it today serves as a museum of local royal history and of architecture.
+Partly constructed from the former Takezawa Palace, a royal guesthouse that once stood in Kenroku-en, it today serves as a museum of local royal history and architecture.
 The most notable features include:

 - the nightingale floor that sings when stepped upon

 - the veranda overlooking the villa’s private garden whose open design is an achievement of Meiji-era architecture